hov172/BurnToast_Notification_Studio/README.md

 # 🔔 BurnToast Notification Studio
+# Still in beta working on fixing bugs
 A Windows desktop application for designing and testing Windows toast notifications using the BurntToast PowerShell module.

 BurnToast Notification Studio (BurnToastWin) provides a visual editor for all BurntToast features and generates copy-paste-ready PowerShell commands suitable for scripts, automation workflows, and scheduled tasks.